 - own significant equity in the venture (if allocated).

-If a competition is posted as exclusive to University of Mississippi students, only full-time enrolled students at the University of Mississippi can participate.
-If you can’t get football tickets, you cannot compete.
-Not all competitions are exclusive to UMiss students.
+If a competition is posted as exclusive to UM students, only full-time enrolled students at the UM can participate.
+If you can’t get Ole Miss football tickets for a big student discount, then you cannot compete.
+Not all competitions are exclusive to UM students.